baumgach/baumgach.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am leading the independent research group for [**Machine Learning in Medical Image Analysis**](https://mlmia-unitue.de) at the [University of Tübingen](https://uni-tuebingen.de/en/university/) as part of the [Cluster of Excellence - Machine Learning for Science](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/).

+My main research focus is on developing and applying ML technology for the analysis of medical images.
+My main research goals are to identify which criteria ML needs to fulfill to be clinically useful and solve the ML problems that prevent us from getting there.
+Specifically, my group is working on problems like learning from small datasets, robustness and uncertainty quantification, interpretable ML, and generative modelling of large medical datasets.

 <!-- Research Areas
 ======